Campus Party: Green Campus

 Campus Party's Green Campus initiative began in 2007 with the goal of making the technology and construction of the event focused on green technology and improving the environment.
 The organization has made the commitment to reduce CO_{2} emissions, and to encourage innovation through sponsored competitions in the sectors of green tech.
 In 2007 Futura Networks planted a tree for every Campusero who attended the event with the Nature Foundation.
 Al Gore has attended the event twice to lead discussions and debates about climate change and responsible energy use.
 The Green Campus initiative asks for participation in their green tech projects and proposals for future programs.

 Innovation

 Software development

 Campus Party is a hub for programmers and developers to share ideas and code.
-Participants have the opportunity to work with some of the biggest names in software, game and application development through workshops and demos, and have the opportunity to present their own projects with programming enthusiasts.
+Participants have the opportunity to work with software, game, and application development teams through workshops and demos, and have the opportunity to present their own projects with programming enthusiasts.